-You can’t blame the dog; the Otter Surfboards Workshop is a calm little haven.
 Behind the blue door of number 6 Mount Pleasant Eco Park a world of fresh cut wood and deeply aromatic oils greets you along with a smile and a bro hug from Mr. Otter.
 And of course Buddy the dog.

-The shaper’s traditional environment is one of harsh chemical odors and foam dust.
-Even those with OCD work surround by carcinogens and volatiles.
-It is not a healthy place to labor and often looks like Pablo Escobar has been in with a little free product.
-But Unit 6 is filled with nothing but the sweetness of sawdust and wood stain, and it soothes the soul.
+The surfboard shapers traditional environment is one of harsh chemicals and foam dust.
+Even those of impeccable cleanliness work surround by heavy carcinogens and volatiles.
+It is not a healthy place to labour by any standards and often looks like Pablo Escobar has been in with a little free product.
+But Unit 6 is filled with nothing but the sweetness of sawdust and wood stain, and it always soothes the soul.

 Part of the Zen-like ambience is James Otter himself.
-The award-winning craftsman exudes tranquility that reflects my life back to me as if it were a jittery as a sparrow on a snare drum.
+The award-winning craftsman exudes tranquilly.
 He’s neat, organized and quick to laugh, and I’m instantly envious of his skill, stillness and his workspace.

-Even his recent brush with international fame hasn’t dented the calm.
+Even his brushes with international fame hasn’t dented the calm.
 Last year it was Prince Charles, Kate Humble even the newly married Prince Harry and Megan.
 The oddest one -‘Yeah I just received an email out of the blue asking if the Discovery Channel could come and film the boards being made.
 In fact the producer actually emailed Buddy.
 He was kinda quirky like that…’ we look at Buddy chasing rabbits in his sleep. ‘… and asked him to pass it on to me.
 Honest’.

 James is an artisan.
 The walls are hung with a beautiful assortment of carpentry planes and files.
 Templates and hand tools fill the walls along with landscapes and sunsets of the Badlands coast.
 Regiments of clamps standing to attention is about as formal as the place gets.

-I admire his collection of Japanese tools – nokogiri saws for narrower cuts, some double-edged ryoba, kanna planes, nomi chisels.
-As James lightly oils another hand plane and talks of visits from Countryfile and Escape to the Country his quietness and attention to detail invokes the Japanese Daiku carpenters whose gentle perfection is as focused on a sublime teahouse as it is on a majestic soaring temple.
+I admire his collection of Japanese tools – Nokogiri saws for narrower cuts, some double-edged Ryoba, Kanna planes, Nomi chisels.
+As James lightly oils another hand plane and talks of visits from Countryfile and Escape To The Country his quietness and attention to detail invokes the Japanese Daiku carpenters whose gentle perfection is as focused on a sublime teahouse as it is on soaring temple.

 Each board he crafts is as unique as the tree it came from.
 How the grain falls and boils and flows is as individual as every swell and every season at passes along the Cornish coast.